- Insurance Advice

-If you're uninsured you will most likely be responsible for covering all costs of flood damage.
+If you are uninsured you will most likely be responsible for covering all costs of flood damage.
 Remember to keep records of damage (including photos and notes).

 Getting work done to your home

-If you're uninsured, you'll need to clean up your home yourself.
-See the advice on the cleaning up after a flood page.
+If you are uninsured, you will need to clean up your home yourself.
+See the advice on our Cleaning Up After a Flood webpage.